 If you receive a pension from France, you are entitled to claim healthcare in both France and your country of residence.

 France's healthcare system allows a number of free preventative medical examinations, which are tailored to each person according to age, gender, work and social risk factors and environment.
 The free medical exam can be performed every two years, from the age of five, and is completely covered by your French health insurance.
 You can call 05 8167 1144 or fill out an online form to make an appointment.

 The first line of healthcare in France is provided by family doctors or GPs (médecins généralistes).
 These doctors are mostly self-employed and work either alone or in group practices.
-You are free to choose whichever French doctor you prefer, but you must register with them as your ‘attending doctor’ or primary doctor (médecin traitant) in order to claim a full reimbursement via the French health system.
+You are free to choose whichever French doctor you prefer, but you must register with them as your ‘attending doctor’ or primary doctor (médecin traitant) in order to claim a full reimbursement via the French healthcare system.
 Read more in our guide on how to find a French doctor.